AdaCore/spark2014/README.md

 # 2. Commercial support

-SPARK is commercially supported by AdaCore and Altran, you can visit the [AdaCore website](http://www.adacore.com/sparkpro/) for more information.
+SPARK is commercially supported by AdaCore and Capgemini, you can visit the [AdaCore website](http://www.adacore.com/sparkpro/) for more information.

 # 3. Community version